Swxer/AssaultCube-v1.2.0.2-Trainer/README.md

 To get the executable, go to `/Application/x86` for 32-bit and `/Application/x64` for 64 bit.
 The executable must be present in the folder.
 If you want it outside the folder, make a shortcut.

+If you are curious about what memory addresses are being used, the Cheat Engine table is also supplied and it contain pointers for health, ammo and grenade.

 # Note
 The trainer works on my machine and it should work for yours.
 If not then it is what it is :^)